corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 ```

 {{< note >}}
-Although the password can be specified directly as a Helm override, it is not recommended for security reasons.
+Although the password can be specified directly as a Helm override, R3 does not recommend this for security reasons.
-Similarly, although all Corda workers can share the same set of credentials, doing so compromises security and so is also not recommended.
-Instead, we recommend you create a Kubernetes Secret per Corda worker containing the credentials.
+Similarly, although all Corda workers can share the same set of credentials, R3 recommends you create a Kubernetes Secret per Corda worker containing the credentials.
 {{< /note >}}

 If required, the connection pool used when interacting with the database can also be independently configured at the `config` level within each worker: